 Qualification Number: 500/5925/7

-This examination is offered in South Africa in exam sessions: March and October.
+This examination is offered in South Africa in exam sessions in both March and October.

-The IFE Level 2 Certificate in Fire Science, Operations and Safety (VRQ) has been developed by the Institution of Fire Engineers (IFE), representatives of Fire and Rescue services and other fire professionals.
-The content and structure of the qualification has been established to reflect best professional practice and covers key knowledge and understanding in the areas of fire engineering science, fire service operations and fire safety.
+The IFE Level 2 Certificate in Fire Science, Operations and Safety (VRQ) has been developed by the Institution of Fire Engineers (IFE), representatives of Fire and Rescue services, and other fire professionals.
+The content and structure of the qualification have been established to reflect best professional practice and cover key knowledge and understanding in the areas of fire engineering science, fire service operations, and fire safety.

 Aims of the Qualification